AnimeKaizoku/SaitamaRobot/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Saitama suitable for Anime and Manga group chats.

-Can be found on telegram as [Rimuru Tempest]).
+Can be found on telegram as [Yuri Nakamura](http://t.me/YuriRobot).

-The Support group can be reached out to at [Arterlife](https://t.me/remuru_support), where you can ask for help about [SaitamaRobot](https://t.me/SaitamaRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Arterlife](https://t.me/YuriSupport), where you can ask for help about [SaitamaRobot](https://t.me/SaitamaRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Rimuru Tempeat Updates](https://t.me/Rimuru_update)
+News channel as at [Rimuru Tempeat Updates](https://t.me/Yuri_Updates)

 ## How to setup/deploy.